What to do if your loved one has been arrested for a federal crime

 d.
 The attorney should also discuss the sentencing guidelines and the implications of a federal charge including the difference between conspiracy and possession.

 In federal courts, the decision whether someone remains in jail (is detained) or released is not predicated upon the ability to secure a bail bond.
 Instead, a detention hearing is scheduled quickly after an arrest.
 Under federal law, persons charged with a drug offense are presumed to be a danger to the community and a flight risk.
-This means that unless the Government agrees to a release or you are able to establish that your loved one is not a danger to the community and will appear for court, your loved one will remain in jail until trial.
+Unless the Government agrees to release the suspect or you are able to establish that your loved one is not a danger to the community and will appear for court, your loved one will remain in jail until trial.
 Simply put, in drug cases, release is the exception rather than the norm.

 a.
 Your loved one will be set for trial quickly.
 This setting can be delayed if there is some benefit to doing so.